Anesthesia Breathing Systems

 The Circle System

-The circle system (Figure 2) is the most clinically relevant breathing system in developed countries.
-This system has more components than a Mapleson circuit that are arranged in a circular apparatus, and the system has a greater capacity to prevent rebreathing.
+The circle system is developed countries' most clinically relevant breathing system (see Figure.
+Circle System).
+This system has more components than a Mapleson circuit arranged in a circular apparatus, and it has a greater capacity to prevent rebreathing.
 In addition to a reservoir bag, tubing, APL valve, and FGF inlet, this system also has a carbon dioxide (CO2) absorber, unidirectional expiratory and inspiratory valves, and a Y-piece connector.

-When using a circle system, a patient will rebreathe expired alveolar gas.
-This gas, which has been heated and humidified by airway structures during respiration, also contains expired anesthetic and CO2.
+When using a circle system, a patient rebreathes expired alveolar gas.
+This gas, heated and humidified by airway structures during respiration, also contains expired anesthetic and CO2.
 Thus, a benefit of a circle system is that it conserves heat, humidity, and anesthetic.
 However, the expired CO2 must be removed from the system.
-This is the function of the CO2 absorber.
+This is the function of the COabsorber.
 Exhaled CO2 from a patient combines with water to form carbonic acid.
 The CO2 absorber contains hydroxide salts (strong bases) that neutralize carbonic acid through a chemical reaction that produces additional heat, humidification, and calcium carbonate.
-Soda-lime is one of the most common types of hydroxide salt absorbents and contains water, calcium hydroxide, sodium hydroxide, and potassium hydroxide.[8]
+Soda-lime is 1 of the most common hydroxide salt absorbents and contains water, calcium hydroxide, sodium hydroxide, and potassium hydroxide.[8]

 Resuscitation Breathing Systems

 Resuscitation breathing systems (including brand-name AMBU bags or bag-mask units) are simple and portable systems used in emergency scenarios or when transporting patients in need of ventilation.[10]
-These systems have the ability to deliver nearly 100% oxygen to a patient.
+These systems can deliver nearly 100% oxygen to a patient.
 The system contains an inlet nipple (open to the air or connected to an oxygen source) connected through an intake valve to a ventilation bag.
-The ventilation bag, which is self-inflating based on inherent material memory, then delivers gas to the patient’s mask or invasive airway via a patient valve.
-An intake valve attached to the ventilation bag closes when the bag is compressed, allowing for positive-pressure ventilation.
+The ventilation bag, self-inflating based on inherent material memory, then delivers gas to the patient’s mask or invasive airway via a patient valve.
+An intake valve attached to the ventilation bag closes when compressed, allowing positive-pressure ventilation.
 Rebreathing is prevented in this system by venting exhaled gas through an exhalation port in the patient valve, where an additional PEEP valve can be added to allow for positive end-expiratory pressure.[10][11]

 Clinical Significance

-Given the circle system is the most commonly used breathing system in the United States, its significance will be discussed here.
+Given the circle system is the most commonly used breathing system in the United States, its significance is discussed here.
 Advantages of this breathing system include good control of anesthetic depth, ability to scavenge exhaled gasses, lower requirements of fresh gas flow due to the CO2 absorber, conservation of heat and humidity, and minimal contribution to anatomic dead space as only components distal to and including the Y-piece contribute to dead space.
-Of note, the CO2 absorber may break down volatile anesthetics into clinically measurable concentrations of carboxyhemoglobin by generating carbon monoxide.
+The CO2 absorber may break down volatile anesthetics into clinically measurable carboxyhemoglobin concentrations by generating carbon monoxide.
 This reaction is of greatest risk when using desflurane and CO2 absorbents with high quantities of strong bases such as potassium hydroxide (KOH) or sodium hydroxide (NaOH).[8][12][13]

-Additionally, in rat and non-human primate studies, sevoflurane degradation by the absorbent has produced a byproduct called compound A. Compound A has been shown to cause nephrotoxicity in these animal studies, but the same effects have never been demonstrated in humans.[14][15]
+Additionally, in rat and non-human primate studies, sevoflurane degradation by the absorbent has produced a byproduct called compound A. Compound A has been shown to cause nephrotoxicity in these animal studies.
+Still, the same effects have never been demonstrated in humans.[14][15]
 Still, to prevent the formation of compound A, it is recommended that fresh gas flows of at least 2L/min are used when using sevoflurane gas.

 Enhancing Healthcare Team Outcomes